AMD Ryzen 7 9700X vs Intel Core i7-15700K

 Pros

-- Lower TDP (120W) and power consumption than competing Intel chips
+- Lower TDP (120W) reduces power consumption and cooling costs

 Cons